lukesmith96/TileDriver/README.md

 For movement, we will use the same navigation keys as in Vim, specifically:
 Left: H, Down: J, Up: K, Right: L

-Finding the quickest path to solving the puzzle is found using the key command: q
+Finding the quickest path to solving the puzzle is found using the key command: S

+Quit the game with: Q